How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 3) Competitions, Awards and Recognitions

-Earth Day is a great time to thank supporters of your company’s green efforts.
-One company we heard of presented an iPad to its greenest employee!
-Another company went around trying to catch their employees “green handed” — in the act of doing something green and sustainable.
+Earth Day is a great time to thank supporters of your company’s sustainability efforts.
+One company presented an iPad to its greenest employee!
+Another company went around trying to catch their employees “green handed”–in the act of doing something sustainable.
 Photos of the good deeds (eg: putting a recyclable item into the recycling bin) were then shared and celebrated.

 Friendly inter-office competitions are great motivators.
 Great Forest has organized a number of company-wide recycling competitions with great success pitting one floor or department against another in fun competition.